isaacsas/SPRFittingPaper2023.jl/docs/src/forward_simulation.md

 In this tutorial we will show how to run forward model simulations given a set of parameters and plot the amount of bound antibodies.

 ## Tutorial Setup
-Let's first installing the packages we need in a clean environment:
+Let's first install the packages we need in a clean environment:
 ```julia
 using Pkg